This article may contain affiliate links for which we may receive a small commission if purchases are made. Thank you for your support.

 The Queen Mary Falls Circuit Walking Trail

 The Queen Mary Falls circuit is a 40-minute walk.
 From the lookouts at the top of the falls, to the creek below, the 2km circuit trail is fairly easy.
-Enjoy the scent of the eucalypts as you wander through the lush, rainforest gorge.
+Enjoy the fresh scent of the eucalypts as you wander through the lush rainforest.

 It is recommended to walk the circuit in a clockwise direction as it is easier on the legs!
 Take care on the causeway as the surface can become slippery when wet.
 Do not attempt to cross when in flood or if water covers the causeway.